 Unlike with fast food slow menus take time to be prepared.
 Then it's nice to have somebody to talk to.

-Indeed, you still only pay Euro 10,50 in 2016.
+Indeed, you still only pay Euro 10,50 in summer of 2018.
 This includes a starter, a main dish, dessert and freshly baked bread.
 You also get a glass of local red or white Tajinaste wine, beer or water.
 There are three options for the principal serving.

 Chef Alfonso Borges from Tenerife took over in 2015.